 The Internal Revenue Service informed the Company by a letter dated May 6, 2003, that the Plan and related trust were designed in accordance with the applicable provisions of the IRC.
 Thus, contributions to the Plan and earnings thereon are not taxable until distributed to the participant.
 No provision for income taxes has been included in the Plan's financial statements.
-The Plan has since been amended but the Company believes the Plan is designed and being operated in compliance with the applicable provisions of the IRC.
+The Plan has since been amended subsequent to the May 6, 2003 ruling but the Company believes the Plan continues to be designed and operated in compliance with the applicable provisions of the IRC.